 Based upon the performance audit procedures conducted and the results obtained, except for the matters described in the paragraphs above, we have met our audit objectives.
-We conclude that for the period February 1, 2016 through February 28, 2017, the Agency implemented certain procedures to (1) accurately reflect in participant accounts contributions, daily valuation, and the appropriate fund balances as elected by participants; (2) process TSP contributions, breakage, adjustments, interfund transfers, forfeitures, and forfeiture restorations promptly and accurately in individual participant accounts and in the appropriate investment fund(s); (3) monitor manual adjustments made to transactions and participant accounts by the Special Processing Unit; (4) accurately record account maintenance activity in the TSP accounting records; and (5) segregate and prevent contributions and transfers to benefit participant accounts.
-As a result of compliance testing, we did not identify any instances of noncompliance with FERSA or 5 CFR 1600.18, 1600.20, 1600.23(a), 1600.23(c), 1600.23(d), 1600.31, 1600.32, 1601.13(a)(5), 1601.22, 1601.32(b), 1601.33, 1603.2(c), 1603.2(d), 1605.12, 1605.21(b), 1645.2, 1645.5(a), 1645.5(b), 1650.16, 1651.19(b), or 1651.19(n).
-However, we noted an internal control weakness related to breakage documentation in the TSP account maintenance process.
+We conclude that for the period January 1, 2020 through December 31, 2020, the Agency implemented certain procedures to (1) accurately reflect in participant accounts contributions as elected by participants, daily valuation, and the fund balances; (2) process TSP contributions, rollovers, breakage, adjustments, interfund transfers, forfeitures, and forfeitures restorations promptly and accurately in individual participant accounts and in the appropriate investment fund(s); (3) monitor manual adjustments made to transactions and participant accounts by the unit; and (4) accurately record account maintenance activity in the TSP accounting records.
+As a result of compliance testing, we did not identify any instances of noncompliance with FERSA or Agency Regulations.
+In addition, we conclude that for the period January 1, 2020 through December 31, 2020, the Agency did not implement certain procedures related to the TSP account maintenance process that supported its response to the coronavirus pandemic because management determined that operating in a remote environment did not impact the account maintenance process.